open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 If one or more sections of `target` match `regex` they will get replaced with `replacement`.

+The `replacement` string can refer to matched groups using [regexp.Expand syntax](https://pkg.go.dev/regexp#Regexp.Expand).
+Note that `$` may need to be escaped to avoid getting consumed by config file environment variable replacement.

 Examples:

 - `replace_all_patterns(attributes, "value", "/account/\\d{4}", "/account/{accountId}")`